 Grant Outfoxes Lee

 They did it quickly, and on June 15, a large Federal corps was just outside Petersburg with another one not far behind.
-Lee thought Grant was making another small turning movement such as he had executed after the Wilderness and Spotsylvania and on the road to Cold Harbor.
-And he kept his entire army north of the James.
-Confederate General Beauregard was down at Petersburg, meanwhile, with just a few thousand Confederate defenders in the works and he began to send messages to Lee: There are a lot of Federals in my front.
-There are a huge number of Federals in my front.
+Lee thought Grant was making another small turning movement such as he had executed after the Wilderness, Spotsylvania, and on the road to Cold Harbor.
+He kept his entire army north of the James.
+Confederate General P.G.T.
+Beauregard was down at Petersburg, meanwhile, with just a few thousand Confederate defenders in the works and he began to send messages to Lee: There area huge number of Federals in my front.
 Please send reinforcements.

 Lee thought Beauregard was confused.
 He wasn’t, of course.
 But the Federal commanders on the scene even with a 9-to-1 advantage over Beauregard in the early stage of the action at Petersburg, couldn’t seem to orchestrate an effective set of assaults.
 They failed to push into the city.